Erudika/scoold/README.md

 ## Email verification

-You can enable or disable the email verification step by setting `para.security.allow_unverified_emails = true`.
+You can enable or disable the email verification step by setting `para.security.allow_unverified_emails = true` (in Scoold's `application.conf`).
+By default, email verification is turned off when Scoold is running in development mode.
 This will allow new users to register with fake emails and Scoold will not send them a confirmation email.
 It's useful for testing purposes or in certain situations where you want to programmatically sign up users who don't have an email.